Ask the Expert: Link between Swollen Feet and Nerve Damage?

 Degenerative disc disease of the lumbar spine, as you know, can cause nerve damage, which can result in motor weakness ("foot drop") and/or sensory changes such as numbness and tingling, or chronic pain.
 You mentioned that you had been diagnosed with spinal stenosis, and this condition can result in what is referred to as "pseudoclaudication," where the patient has a sensation that is similar to the sensation one has when there is not enough arterial blood to the legs; these symptoms can often be improved when the patient changes positions.
 The bottom line here is that you need to see your doctor.
 There are tests which can be done, including electrodiagnostic testing (including nerve conduction studies) which can determine if there are particular nerve roots causing your symptoms, or if the spinal cord itself is being "squeezed" too tightly due to the spinal stenosis.

-- Do you have a question for Dr. Borigini?
-Send it to Feedback@ChronicPainConnection.com or post it on the Chronic Pain Message Boards.
+Do you have a question for Dr. Borigini?
+Send it to Feedback@ChronicPainConnection.com.